-The school is divided into six Houses – a junior house and five senior houses.
+The school is divided into five Houses – a junior house and four senior houses.

-Each house is in the charge of a resident Housemaster and several Assistant Housemasters.
+Each house is in the charge of a resident Housemaster or Housemistress, Housemothers and several Assistant Housemasters.
 We ensure that all pupils are housed in comfortable, modern accommodation, with an extremely good staff to pupil ratio.

 Being one of the smaller houses, St John has a friendly atmosphere with good accommodation throughout.
 St John is proud of its sporting and academic achievements.